 An improper posture for those employees who are required to sit all day long can lead to fatigue.
 It can also lead to back pains and other more serious health problems.
 However, bad posture can be prevented.
 All you need is a workplace set up in the correct way.

 For example, ergonomically designed seats maintain proper posture.
-Also, employees should be taught how to perform exercises to promote and keep the good posture.
+Also, employees should be taught how to perform exercises to promote and keep a good posture.

 4. Standing Up for Yourself